Manage rate cardsPrivate preview

 If you don’t specify a version, Stripe automatically uses the current live version.

-You can migrate customers to a new rate card before the current billing cycle completes.
-To do this, cancel the current subscriptions that use the old rate card.
-Then subscribe your customers to the new rate card.
+To change the version for an existing subscriber, you must cancel their rate card subscription and create a new one with the new version.
+You can migrate existing customers to a new rate card or to a new version of a rate card.
+To do this, cancel the current subscriptions that use the old rate card or rate card version.
+Then, subscribe your customers to the new rate card or rate card version.

 Cancel rate card subscriptions